-The Nakatani Research and International Experience for Students Fellowship Program (RIES) is an undergraduate research internship and exchange program sponsored and funded by the Nakatani Foundation between Georgia Tech and Japan.
+The Nakatani Research and International Experiences for Students Fellowship Program (RIES) is an undergraduate research internship and exchange program sponsored and funded by the Nakatani Foundation between Georgia Tech and Japan.

-The program also hosts up to 12 Japanese undergraduates at Georgia Tech for 5-6 weeks starting in mid-August.
+The program also hosts up to 12 Japanese undergraduates at Georgia Tech for 6-7 weeks starting in early August.
 Fellows from the U.S. and Japan will have many opportunities to spend time together for fun activities, networking, and research collaboration.

 This program is considered part of the Georgia Tech Global Internship Program and students will not receive course credit for their research.